 Life onboard either of the Sea Cloud vessels is refined and luxurious, with the best in service, appointments and cuisine to be expected.
-On the two sailing vessels, days often revolve around the outdoors as passengers marvel at the spectacle of the masts, shrouds and yardarms that support the sails.
+On their two sailing vessels, days often revolve around the outdoors as passengers marvel at the spectacle of the masts, shrouds and yardarms that support the sails.
 Afternoons at sea are spent chatting with like-minded passengers or simply reading a book outdoors.
 At night, dinner is often served on deck, and the onboard entertainment consists, at most, of a piano player, although complimentary wine during meals ensures a lively, jovial atmosphere.

 There are simply no such things as announcements, bingo or art auctions.
 This is an extremely comfortable, sophisticated experience, but one that does not become stuffy because of the outdoor atmosphere and friendly camaraderie amongst passengers.

 As not only the company's flagship, but also one of the most famous ships in the world, the Sea Cloud is something of a living legend.
-Built in 1931 for E.F.
-Hutton and Marjorie Merriweather Postas as the then largest private sailing yacht in the world, Sea Cloud is a true sailing ship with almost an acre of sails overhead.
+Built in 1931 as a private yacht for Marjorie Merriweather Post, as the then largest private sailing yacht in the world, Sea Cloud is a true sailing ship with almost an acre of sails overhead.
 Her historic career and elegant trappings create an atmosphere that is thoroughly indulgent and privileged.

 With its four masts and 29 sails, the 65-passenger Sea Cloud is one of the most beautiful ships at sea.
 Adorned in rich woodwork, constantly shined brass, and seemingly miles of coiled line, the ship manages to still feel like a yacht rather than a cruise ship.
-Her ten original cabins are all distinctive, with some offering decorative fireplaces and not just one, but two walk in closets (there are more modern cabins as well).
+Her ten original cabins are all distinctive, with some offering decorative fireplaces and not just one, but two walk in wardrobes (there are more modern cabins as well).